What to do When Your Mental Health is Drifting Away

 · Being mindful means paying attention in the moment, non-judgmentally, to your own process and that of others.

-· Self-compassion is the practice of acknowledging that you have been triggered and are doing the best you can in the moment.
+· Self-compassion is the practice of acknowledging that you have been triggered/activated and are doing the best you can in the moment.
 It is not the same as excusing unskillful behavior (yours or others).
 Rather, it is the process of recognizing what is true and treating yourself with gentleness and kindness.

 Mindfulness, self-compassion, and emotional regulation are cultivated through practice, just like any new skill.
 As you invest in observing yourself and detaching from your reactions, these skills become habits.
 These positive mental health behaviors are also facilitated by engaging in healthy rituals, such as meditation, journaling, and deep breathing.
 Any activity that increases your awareness of yourself and your reactions is beneficial in creating the spaciousness you need to make life-giving choices.
+Remember, you are always reacting to your own thoughts or interpretations of life, not to the actual events.
+Events are value-neutral, and the behavior of others is not personal.

 Building a Resilient Lifestyle: Consider Investing in Counseling